Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 - nservicebus/azure-service-bus
 ---

 The sample demonstrates how NServiceBus extension points API can be used to implement partition aware routing for services hosted inside Service Fabric cluster.
-It takes advantage of [routing system extensibility points](/nservicebus/messaging/routing-extensibility.md) and [custom pipeline behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md) to support various types of NServiceBus communication patterns such as `send`, `send local`, `publish/subscribe`, `request/reply` and `timeout`.
-The sample does not assume that the system consist only of Service Fabric services.
-It enable also proper communication between services hosted inside and outside of Service Fabric cluster.
+It takes advantage of [routing system extensibility points](/nservicebus/messaging/routing-extensibility.md) and [custom pipeline behaviors](/nservicebus/pipeline/manipulate-with-behaviors.md) to support various types of NServiceBus communication patterns.
+It is assumed that NServiceBus users are able to define mapping between message type and service partition for each command and event.
+It is also assumed that `send local`, `timeout` and `reply` messages are partition affine i.e. should be processed in the context of originating partition.
+The sample consists of  services hosted inside Service Fabric as well as outside of the cluster and enables proper communication also in such scenario.

 ## Prerequisites